 Pediatric test centre (blood test centre)

 We are located in room B02.5118.
 No appointments are needed (except for sweat tests).
-Please have the information below in hand Monday to Friday from 7:00 a.m. to 5:00 p.m.
-In order to ensure you are registered for testing please arrive before 4:30 p.m.
+IMPORTANT: The Pediatric Test Centre remains open during the pandemic from 7:00 a.m. to 3:00 p.m.
+In order to ensure you are registered for testing please arrive before 2:30 p.m.
 The Pediatric Test Center is closed on holidays and weekends.

 During your visit, it is mandatory to bring: